namoopsoo/namoopsoo.github.io/content/en/post/2020-07-24-understanding-tuning-results.md

 ### Train / Test Comparisons

-For instance, keeping a few parameters fixed, I started looking at accuracy across the number of rounds used during training,
+Keeping a few parameters fixed, I started looking at train vs test accuracy across the number of rounds used during training,

 ```python
 import fresh.plot as fp